CaterpillarDev/blog/Content/Posts/SRP.md

 ## Single Responsibility Principle (SRP)

 Out of all principles, SRP is one that's most mistakenly interpreted.
-What you can mostly see as an interpretation is:
+What you can see as an interpretation is:

 > ~~“ Module should have one, and only one, reason to change. ”~~